AlexRodis/bayesian-models/docs/source/discussions/models/best.rst

 threshold (often 95% by tradition) this **does not** mean the null hypothesis is upheld - indeed the null hypothesis can only be rejected, never upheld.
-A fundamentally more informative approach is one based on **estimation** rather than **testing**, and was proposed by *Kruschke, John.
-(2012) Bayesian estimation  supersedes the t-test.
-Journal of Experimental Psychology:General.* According to this approach complete distributions are fit to the data in each group, which enables calculation of any Deterministic derived quantity of interest, such as difference of means, or difference of standard deviations.
+A fundamentally more informative approach is one based on **estimation** rather than **testing**, and was proposed by Kruschke.
+According to this approach complete distributions are fit to the data in each group, which enables calculation of any Deterministic derived quantity of interest, such as difference of means, or difference of standard deviations.

 Historical Context
 ==========================